Annalise B. Shaffer

 Private In-Home, Tampa, FL

-- Working with parents to ensure the children’s daily needs are met and completed with ease
+- Collaborate with parents to manage routines and ensure daily needs are met efficiently

 Assistant Coach